 Example 1.
 Hydroelectric generators with pondage can sometimes boost generation beyond their norm by drawing down their reservoir(s).
 However, absent favorable rainfall or snowmelt runoff, such ponding hydro generators will later have to act to refill their reservoir; that is, they may have to forego generation later on.
 These hydro units' "opportunity cost" of producing additional MWs that use water reserves is then related to the LBMP expected for the future hour in which they anticipate foregoing generation and restoring the water level of their reservoir.
-Usually, competitive generators in such a situation would choose to forego generation and refill reservoirs at a time when LBMPs are relatively low.
+11 Usually, competitive generators in such a situation would choose to forego generation and refill reservoirs at a time when LBMPs are relatively low.

 In this first example, the ponding hydro unit's estimate of prospective LBMP foregone must be documented, taking into account the likely amount of time that will be required to refill the reservoir.
-If average LBMPs have not shifted much recently, relative to the corresponding past experience, relevant documentation might include the generator's
+If average LBMPs have not shifted much recently, relative to the corresponding past experience, relevant documentation might include the generator's "price duration curve".
+Graphs of such a curve show on the horizontal axis the number of hours in the relevant historical time interval(s) for which generator LBMP was greater than the level shown on the vertical axis.
+The length of the historical time interval(s) should be chosen to match the likely amount of time available to refill the reservoir.
+Then, given the number of hours in which the unit is likely to be scheduled in the refill

-11 See Attachment H Sections 23.3.1.4.1.3, 23.3.1.4.2.1, 23.4.2.1.
+10 See Attachment H Sections 23.3.1.4.1.3, 23.3.1.4.2.1, 23.4.2.1.